tom-seddon/6502-tests/README.md

 the 6502 simulate the test).
 Each state struct is 6 bytes: A, X, Y, S, P and operand, 1 byte each.

-Return with carry set to have the test state printed, or carry clear to have it fail silently.
+Return with carry set to have the test state printed (see above), or carry clear to have it fail silently (e.g., if you're going to store the test data somewhere for later retrieval).

 Default callback does `sec:rts`.